 I'm dreaming of a Proportional Map made up of lots of colors, more like a William T. Wiley painting, made possible by Multi Member Districts.
 Perhaps 2021 is the year we break out of limited palette, two color, bipolar thinking, see and embrace the world for all the diversity we have.

 Well implemented Proportional Representation systems fairly and accurately represent 95% - 98% of the electorate.
 Combining features from Mixed Member Proportional (MMP) with leveling seats for accuracy, a two tier counting system, Single Transferable Vote (STV), Closed and Open Party Lists, removes all the distortions in First Past the Post, Single Member District elections, removes obstacles to party and candidate ballot access, disperses power, eliminates a host of other issues and puts voters in the driver's seat.
-Some people prefer Party List systems.
 Hybrid Pro Rep cherry picks the best features from existing Pro Rep systems in New Zealand, Sweden, Denmark and Ireland.
 Each voter has their choice of how they want to vote.

 In an additional member (MMP) with an system (mix party and candidates), each elector casts two votes instead of one.
 On a double ballot, the elector chooses a party of choice and also his or her favorite candidate among those listed.
 Voters can mix their party and candidate choices.
 It offers the greatest diversity of voter choice and makes individual candidates within a party accountable.
 It also precludes choke holds party bosses can exert on candidates in "Closed List" systems.
 With multiple parties fielding candidates, candidates also have more choice and much greater ballot access.
 If an office holder doesn't like the direction of a party, or their position on a party list, that individual can more easily move to another party.
 It is advantageous for parties to recruit a variety of well qualified candidates for voters to pick from, at least as many candidates as seats in a district.
 MMP offers easy candidate ballot access through a full spectrum of ideological viewpoints, offering voters a full spectrum of choice.